Cheap travel insurance

 Alternatively, if you've paid for a full ski pack – including ski school fees, a lift pass and hired ski equipment – in most cases, this will be covered.
 The amount can range from £150 to £500, but can be as high as £5,000.
 As always, check your policy closely for any potential exclusions.

 • Public liability (if you crash into someone and injure them or damage their property).
 Travel insurance policies tend to have about £2 million worth of public liability insurance.
-Having a winter sports add-on means that this will apply if you injure someone or damage their property while skiing.
+Having a cold-weather sports add-on means that this will apply if you injure someone or damage their property while skiing.
 If you haven't told the insurer you'll be skiing or snowboarding, any damage you cause usually won't be covered.

 You'll generally be covered for skiing or snowboarding on the piste, and some policies will cover you for going off-piste if you're with a qualified instructor as part of a lesson.